dret/webconcepts/concepts/http-content-coding/pack200-gzip.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-content-coding/pack200-gzip"
 title:         "HTTP Content Coding: pack200-gzip"
+concept-name:  HTTP Content Coding
+concept-value: pack200-gzip
 description: "The Pack200 format can decrease the size of a Java application by a factor of seven to nine, compared with an equivalent JAR containing uncompressed (\"stored\") class files.
 By contrast, using the zip DEFLATE algorithm integral to JAR and ZIP archives gains a factor of two."
 ---